sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/tutorials/addons/addons.md

 ## Prerequisites

-It is assumed here that you have the necessary Unix-Like knowledge, [`brew`](https://brew.sh) and [`conda`](https://github.com/conda-forge/miniforge) have been installed in your terminal, and the installation and use methods of `brew` and `conda` will not be repeated here; most importantly, this tutorial is completely based on Apple Silicon build, so make sure your Mac is Apple Silicon.
+It is assumed here that you have the necessary Unix-Like knowledge, [`brew`](https://brew.sh) and [`conda`](https://github.com/conda-forge/miniforge) have been installed in your terminal, and the installation and use methods of `brew` and `conda` will not be repeated here; most importantly, this tutorial is completely based on Apple silicon build, so make sure your Mac is Apple silicon.

 ## Step by Step